Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Syrian Oil Ministry also asked all employees to return to work from December 10 and pledged to provide protective measures to ensure their safety.

-Meanwhile, several European countries have immediately announced that they will suspend asylum applications for Syrians, and the UN refugee agency, UNHCR, has called for “patience and vigilance” regarding the return of refugees.
-Austria has gone further than most EU countries, saying it is preparing an “orderly repatriation and deportation programme” for Syrians.
+Meanwhile, several European countries immediately announced they would suspend asylum requests for Syrians, and the UN refugee agency, UNHCR, called for "patience and vigilance" regarding the return of refugees.
+Austria went further than most EU countries, saying it was preparing an "orderly repatriation and deportation programme" for Syrians.

 Thus, the challenges facing Syria and its economy remain enormous and the future is uncertain, while the fragile recovery will need support from the rest of the world.